-btst.b #DMAB_BLTDONE-8,DMACONR(a1) btst.b #DMAB_BLTDONE-8,DMACONR(a1)
+btst.b #DMAB\BLTDONE-8,DMACONR(a1) btst.b #DMAB\BLTDONE-8,DMACONR(a1)

-where a1 has been preloaded with the address of the hardware registers.
-The first "test" of the blitter done bit may not return the correct result, but the second will.
+where all has been preloaded with the address of the hardware registers.
+The first 'test' of the blitter done bit may not return the correct result, but the second will.

-Starting with the Fat Agnus the blitter busy bit has been "fixed" to be set as soon as you write to BLTSIZE to start the blit, rather than when the blitter gets its first DMA cycle.
+NOTE: Starting with the Fat Agnus the blitter busy bit has been "fixed" to be set as soon as you write to BLTSIZE to start the blit, rather than when the blitter gets its first DMA cycle.
 However, not all machines will use these newer chips, so it is best to rely on the above method of testing.